Simulating Classroom Education with LLM-Empowered Agents: Experiments

-Table \ref{tab:statistical} presents the average speech length of various roles and users across different settings.
-All systems employ the same teaching scripts, leading to the teacher's speech being the longest and most closely aligned with the scripts.
-The assistant's primary role is to maintain discipline, resulting in shorter dialogues.
-Classmate agents are generally more talkative, whereas users tend to use fewer words.
-Notably, the absence of classmate agents significantly reduces the speech length of users and assistant in both courses.
-The presence of classmate agents in the classroom appears to encourage users to engage in longer conversations.
+We demonstrate the performance of \modelname in the online system by analyzing student interactions and their learning outcomes.

-\subsection{Interaction Analysis}
+\subsubsection{Interaction Analysis}

-To understand the dynamics of \modelnames as a multi-agent classroom system, we encode classroom activities into quantitative behaviors.
-We utilize the Flanders Interaction Analysis System (FIAS)~\cite{amatari2015instructional}, a valuable tool for analyzing the verbal behaviors in traditional classrooms.
-We adapt the method to our simulated classroom system, \modelname, where interactions occur in natural language.
+To understand the dynamics of \modelname as a multi-agent classroom system, we encode classroom activities into quantitative behaviors.
+We employ the Flanders Interaction Analysis System (FIAS)~\cite{amatari2015instructional}, a widely adopted tool for analyzing verbal behaviors in traditional classrooms.
+We adapt the method to our simulated classroom system, where interactions occur in natural language, to investigate the teaching patterns of \modelname.

-\textbf{Encoding the Interactions.} As shown in Table~\ref{tab:fias}, the FIAS categorizes interactions into ten distinct types: seven for teachers, two for students, and one for silent.
+\textbf{Encoding the Interactions.} As shown in Table~\ref{tab:fias}, the FIAS categorizes interactions into nine distinct types: seven for teachers and two for students (we exclude the Silence category from the original FIAS, as it is not applicable to \modelname due to the real-time responses of models and the difficulty of defining or detecting silence in online systems).
 Labels \(1\text{--}4\) represent Indirect Influence from the teacher, while labels \(5\text{--}7\) indicate Direct Influence.
-When classroom activities are encoded as sequences, the proportion of each interaction type and their transitions can be decoded to reveal the classroom style, teaching style, and other features.
-For the classroom history of each student, we prompt GPT-4 to label interactions according to the ten communication categories.
-We assess the quality of GPT-4's labeling in Appendix~\ref{apd:examination}.
-The classroom interactions are encoded as sequences, and the two-step transitions of classroom activities are recorded in a \(10 \times 10\) matrix \(\mathcal{M} \in \mathbb{N}^{10 \times 10}\).
-Following the method introduced by~\citet{amatari2015instructional}, we add a \(10\) (silence) to the beginning and end of each class sequence and sum the matrices \(\mathcal{M}_i\) of \(n\) students in the same setting to provide a general view of the interactions: $\mathcal{M} = \sum_{i=1}^{n} \mathcal{M}_i$.
-To interpret the classroom interaction Matrix and observe features in \modelname, we report the following metrics designed by~\citet{amatari2015instructional}:
+For the classroom history of each student, we prompt GPT-4 to label interactions according to the nine categories, and assess the quality of labeling in Appendix~\ref{apd:examination}.
+The classroom interactions are encoded as sequences, and the two-step transitions of classroom activities are recorded in a \(9 \times 9\) matrix \(\mathcal{M} \in \mathbb{N}^{9 \times 9}\).
+To interpret the Matrix and observe features in \modelname, we report the following frequently used metrics:

 \textit{Teacher Talk (TT) and Student Talk (ST).} TT and ST represent the proportions of total tallies in specific categories that indicate the amount of talk from teacher and students.
 Respectively, TT and ST are calculated using categories \(1\text{--}7\) and \(8\text{--}9\).